Kill the 5-Day Workweek

 Having more weekend time also means having more time to spend with people you care about: Vivienne Pearson, a 51-year-old in eastern Australia, said that another free day used to make it easier to visit her grandmother in a retirement home, when she was still alive.
 “When you talk to people about how they spend that extra day, they don’t spend it getting drunk,” Pang, the consultant, told me.
 “They spend it with their families, they spend it going to the doctor, taking up hobbies—incredibly vanilla, wholesome things.”

-Additional non-work time would also make being a working parent much less draining, particularly for working mothers and single parents.
+Additional nonwork time would also make being a working parent much less draining, particularly for working mothers and single parents.
 Before the pandemic, more than half of American parents who work full-time said they didn’t have enough time with their kids.
 “Sometimes I’m like, Man, I really haven’t seen my son in such a long time—like, you see him, but you’re just busy,” Brian Kerr, a customer-support agent at Wildbit and the father of a 2-year-old, told me.
 “Fridays are my day to slow down and just hang out with him.”
 Pang told me he sees more people start families at companies with a four-day week, because balancing work and parenting becomes easier.

 And just as the four-day week changes time outside of work, it changes work itself, too.
 In my conversations with more than a dozen people who work four days a week, some did note that the schedule could be more intense, but no one said workers at their company were secretly scrambling, on weeknights or over three-day weekends, to get everything done in four days.
 Instead, they talked about coming back to work better rested and more motivated at the beginning of each week.